The Asian American Resource Center is now accepting applications for exhibits in 2020.

 Artist(s) are responsible for transporting all artwork and all related components including, stands, labels and other informational materials to and from the AARC on the date specified in the Exhibit Agreement.
 The AARC is partially equipped with track lighting system and relies mainly on natural sunlight and canned lights.
 The artist(s) is responsible for providing additional lighting and/or other necessary equipment for installation.

-All 2-D artwork submitted must be framed or mounted and ready to hang with D-rings.
+All 2-D artwork submitted must be framed or mounted and ready to hang with D-rings and wire.
 The AARC is a city owned facility and is handicap accessible.
-The national standard hanging height for artwork is 58 - 60” on center for accessibility purposes.
+To meet our accessibility standards, artwork is hung at 56" on center for this purpose.
 Artwork that is intentionally unframed, such as stretched canvas, must have well finished edges.
 Edges cannot be taped.
 Mats, if used, must be well cut and clean.
 At the AARC, the gallery track hanging system with classic hooks is used for exhibits.
 The use of this system is preferred, but other methods that do not damage the walls will be considered at the manager's discretion.
 This system supports up to 88 lbs per piece.

 All 3-D artwork submitted must be self-supporting or include a stand.
 Pedestals may be available upon request.
 In addition, 3D artwork should not have sharp objects protruding from the stand or be installed directly on the floor creating a possible walking hazard or difficulty with facility cleaning.